Parth119328/Face-Anonymizer-using-OpenCV/README.md

 ```

 ## 📝 Code Usage and Output
-Code works on video inputs as well as in real time
+Code works on video inputs as well as in real time <br>
 Images are just used to display its efficiency
 #### Input vs Output